 National economies were ‘integrated’ and made ‘inter-dependent’ in phases.
 In 1994, the U.N.
 North American Free Trade Agreement was “fast-tracked” and signed by President Clinton.
 NAFTA signaled the beginning of a manufacturing exodus.
 Why?
 Super-cheap labor, low taxes, fewer regulations, lower prices, lower quality, and no employee retirement or healthcare.
 Millions of America’s industrial jobs vanished [and millions of U.S. government workers were hired]; production declined; and debt ballooned.

 In 1995, the General Agreement on Tariffs and Trade [U.N.
 GATT Treaty] was replaced by a sweeping United Nations ‘management system’ called the World Trade Organization [“WTO”].
-In the decade leading up to the 2007/ 2008 crash, the United States manufacturing exodus accelerated.
+In the decade leading up to the 2008 crash, the U.S. manufacturing exodus accelerated.
 Almost 50,000 manufacturing plants (with 500 or more employees) moved operations off-shore.
-And high-tech manufacturing disappeared.
+Domestic, high-tech manufacturing began to disappear.

 Image courtesy of The Atlantic.